Computer Science (MS)

 This program can be completed in a traditional classroom format or entirely online.

 The MS degree program is intended for persons having an accredited baccalaureate degree in computer engineering or computer science, but is available to those with other backgrounds.
 Applicants with other backgrounds should plan on taking some undergraduate background coursework.
-Students interested in the MS degree program should consult the Director of Graduate Studies in the Department of Computer Engineering and Computer Science.
+Students interested in the MS degree program should consult the Director of Graduate Studies in the Department of Computer Science and Engineering.
 The University of Louisville is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award master's degrees.